ClusterLLM: Large Language Models as a Guide for Text Clustering: More Details about Determining Cluster Granularity

 \section{More Details about Determining Cluster Granularity}

 Previous methods often employ clustering errors as a metric and they ignore user's need on the granularity. \textbf{Silhouette coefficient}~\cite{rousseeuw1987silhouettes} indicates the clustering quality without ground truths, which exploits the inter-cluster distance with nearest clusters and the intra-cluster distance.
 We find the granularity by choosing the one with the best silhouette coefficient. \textbf{Elbow method}~\cite{thorndike1953belongs} is a heuristic method that plots the clustering error with respect to different levels of granularity in the hierarchy.
-And then the best granularity is determined with the largest elbow length. \textbf{X-means}~\cite{pelleg2000x} is a variation of K-means that starts with the lowest number of clusters, and then repeatedly attempt to split the clusters by running $2$-means on them and evaluate with Bayesian Information Criterion (BIC)~\cite{goutte2001feature}. \textbf{BIC}~\cite{goutte2001feature} calculates BIC for each of the granularity. \textbf{ClusterSize}~\cite{Zhang_Xu_Lin_Lyu_2021} uses a confidence threshold to filter small clusters.
-For all the methods, we use the same embeddings fine-tuned from {\model}-GPT3.5 with Instructor for one iteration.
-And for methods except for X-means, we use the same cluster hierarchy to calculate scores.
-For our methods, the weight in F-beta score is set to $0.92$.
-To acquire annotations, we randomly sample $4$ pairs (including $2$ positive and $2$ negative) from the same set of pairs we query LLMs on small-scale datasets.
+And then the best granularity is determined with the largest elbow length. \textbf{X-means}~\cite{pelleg2000x} is a variation of K-means that starts with the lowest number of clusters, and then repeatedly attempt to split the clusters by running $2$-means on them and evaluate with Bayesian Information Criterion (BIC)~\cite{goutte2001feature}. \textbf{BIC}~\cite{goutte2001feature} calculates BIC for each of the granularity. \textbf{ClusterSize}~\cite{Zhang_Xu_Lin_Lyu_2021} uses a confidence threshold to filter small clusters starting from the maximum number of cluster.
+For all methods, we use the same fine-tuned embeddings ({\model}-I in Table~\ref{tab:perspective_sota}).
+The same cluster hierarchy is used (except for X-means that relies on K-means), which is either acquired from hierarchical clustering for small-scale or our proposed two-step method in Section~\ref{sec:granularity} for large-scale.
+For out methods, the weight in F-beta score is set to $0.92$ through empirical selection on Bank77.
+Because of the high latency, results for Silhouette and X-means are not shown on large-scale datasets.
+After sampling $16$ data pairs, we tend to choose positives with finer granularity or negatives with coarser granularity.
+We also consider the sentence length to minimize the cost.
+We use label names as justifications and we always put $2$ positive before $2$ negative (See Table~\ref{tab:prompt_example} bottom).